realitymediabook/realitymediabook.github.io/_chapters/chapter-authors.md

 Nirui Kang
 Zack...

-the dozens of students who participated in our Augmented reality design studio at Georgia Tech 2019-2021.
+the dozens of students who participated in our augmented reality design studio at Georgia Tech 2019-2021.
 ....